lohmanndouglas/schanpsidee/README.md

 ### What is Schanpsidee?

 Schanpsidee is a simulator applied to electrostatic content, which permits to obtain the electric field of the ring geometry, disk and line, at any point in three-dimensional space.
-Other physical quantities such as Electrical Force, Work and the Electrical Potential can also be obtained through this simulator.
+Other physics quantities such as Electrical Force, Work and the Electrical Potential can also be obtained through this simulator.

 ### How to use
 Instructions to use the simulator.